 While patina is an option to be considered, when it comes down to it, the favourite choice for most restorers is a traditional respray, either partial or complete.

 Only in exceptional cases will a restorer, especially one who plans to restore just one car, will find any financial justification in investing in overly expensive paint spraying equipment and especially the booth required to do a professional job.

-That means that almost all forms of painting will need to be farmed out, although the restorer will be able to save some money by doing as much of the preparatory work, such as sanding and filling, in-house.
+That means that almost all forms of painting will need to be farmed out, although the restorer will be able to save some money by doing as much of the preparatory work, such as sanding and filling in-house.

-Many restorers, with an eye for authenticity, make a lot of effort to retain the vehicle's original colours.
-If so they will need to have access to the vehicle's paint code, which can be traced through the manufacturer, who should have details available, or if that avenue is closed through consulting a member of the particular model's owners' club, or at least someone familiar with the specific model.
+This can be traced through the manufacturer, who should have details available, or if that avenue is closed through consulting a member of the particular model's owners' club, or at least someone familiar with the specific model.

 If all else fails, then all that remains to match the colour by eye, although it should be worthwhile to find a friendly paint supplier prepared to help find an acceptable colour through their vast reservoir of colour chips and swatches.

 Going for a new colour is the simplest and most obvious option, despite that it also means removing all of the original paint that remains and stripping the car down to its bare metal.